 Yes, in our filing we have asked that the Tariff include a "gross up" for CIAC taxation at the then current statutory rates.
 On an annual basis, the "gross up" calculation will be adjusted to reflect the current Federal Income Tax Rate and NH State BPT rate to be in effect for that year.
-As such, as of 1/1/2020, the "gross up" calculation will be modified to include the new 7.7% BPT rate.
+As such, as of 1/1/2019, the "gross up" calculation will be modified to include the new 7.7%BPT rate.
+The impact of this is that the overall Current Effective Tax Rate included in the CIAC Tax "gross up" calculations will be 27.08%, instead of 27.24%, effective for the year beginning 1/1/2019.

-Pennichuck Water Works, Inc., Pennichuck East Utilities, Inc., Pittsfield Aqueduct Company, Inc. 2018 CIAC Tariff Amendments
+Pennichuck Water Works, Inc., Pennichuck East Utilities, Inc., Pittsfield Aqueduct Company, Inc.